 Transportation professionals are currently considering the managed lane concept on major freeway projects in Texas cities.
-The term "managed lanes" encompasses a variety of facility types, including HOV lanes, HOT lanes, single occupancy vehicle (SOV) express lanes, special-use lanes, and truck lanes.
+The term "managed lanes" encompasses a variety of facility types, including HOV lanes, HOT lanes, single-occupancy vehicle (SOV) express lanes, special-use lanes, and truck lanes.
 The premise of the managed lanes concept is to increase freeway efficiency and provide free-flow operations for certain freeway users by packaging various operational and design strategies.
-The strategies deployed offer the flexibility to be adjusted to match changing corridor and regional goals.
-The objective of this task was to assess the federal and state legislative needs necessary for Texas to successfully implement the various types of managed lane facilities in Texas.
+The strategies deployed offer the flexibility of adjustment to match changing corridor and regional goals.
+The objective of this task was to assess the federal and state legislative needs necessary for Texas to successfully implement the various types of managed lane facilities across the state.
+Numerous federal and state laws govern the operations of these facilities in Texas.
 However, some gaps exist that prevent TxDOT and other operational agencies from having the complete arsenal of options available to design, operate, and enforce managed lanes under a variety of control scenarios and to make operational and eligibility changes over time as conditions change.
-At the federal level, FHWA fails to provide permanence to HOT lanes.
+At the federal level, the Federal Highway Administration (FHWA) fails to provide permanence to HOT lanes.
 At the state level, several gaps exist.
 The researchers recommend the following changes to remedy these gaps: